20 Secrets Your Gynecologist Won’t Tell You

 After a while, seeing new people naked isn’t as exciting as it sounds.
 Most OB-GYNs are not titillated by the sight of yet another body.
 “Over time, that view becomes very clinical rather than sexual.
 I know to many patients, they don’t feel a difference, but I actually get a bit weirded out if people just whip off all their clothes in front of me,” says one doctor.

-You Should Shower Before Your Appointment
+You Should Shower Before Your Gynecologist Appointment

 While your doctor probably doesn’t care much about how you groom, you should make sure you’re clean before going in for an exam.
 “Having decent hygiene is appreciated more than anything else,” says one doctor.
 Their recommendation?
 Just mild soap and water will do.

-Male Doctors Often Require Female Backup
+Male Gynecologists Often Require Female Backup

 If your male gynecologist seems to always have a doctor or nurse with them during examinations, that’s no coincidence.
-Many male doctors bring female medical professionals with them into exams to make sure the patient is comfortable and to keep misunderstandings to a minimum.
+Many male gynecologists bring female medical professionals with them into exams to make sure the patient is comfortable and to keep misunderstandings to a minimum.

-“A lot of male doctors will bring a female observer with them when examining a female patient.
+“A lot of male gynecologists will bring a female observer with them when examining a female patient.
 If a female patient is alone with her male doctor, she has the option and the right to request a female observer if she would like one,” reveals one OB-GYN.

 Just because you have access to a computer doesn’t mean you’re a doctor.
 For many patients, particularly those being seen for pregnancy, pretending that all internet advice comes from expert sources is particularly frustrating for their doctor.
 “I love mothers and mothers-to-be who take an active part in researching their healthcare.
 These mothers are engaged and healthy and motivated to be good parents.
 But the minority who do that research, and are unable to make good judgments on what is and isn’t a proper source for healthcare advice, is easily the population that is most annoying to deal with,” says one doctor.
 Unfortunately, playing doctor probably isn’t your only annoying habit causing stress in your relationships.